Should I declaw my cat? It’s a question many pet owners ask themselves when looking at the damage done by their cute kitties claws!

 But unless they are very experienced and adept, there is an increased risk of claw regrowth, which can result in painful complications.

-If they intend to leave some of bone behind, ask how much experience they have in doing so, and how often cats have experienced complications or claw regrowth afterwards.)
+If they intend to leave some of bone behind, ask how much experience they have in doing so.

 How long will the vet provide pain relief for after the procedure?